 Friends, April is Minority Health Month and home to national Black Maternal and Child Health Week, which is observed each year from April 11-17th.
 This is a critical time to talk about a pressing issue that deserves our immediate attention – the health of Black mothers and babies.

 Like many of you in the Ashro community, I am a mother who has experienced the joys and challenges of pregnancy and childbirth.
 I have thankfully birthed five healthy babies over the course of my life.
 I remember the intense emotions of meeting each precious little person and taking them home to begin the journey of nurturing them and watching them grow.
 Indeed, bringing our babies into the world should be a time of great joy and celebration.

-But imagine if those babies were at risk of not living to see their first birthday, or that you or your daughter, sister or best girlfriend were at risk shortly after giving birth of dying from pregnancy-related complications?
+But imagine if those babies were at risk of not living to see their first birthday, or that you or your daughter, sister or best girlfriend were at risk risk of dying from pregnancy-related complications shortly after giving birth.
 These are scary and sobering thoughts.
 Unfortunately, Black women and babies are facing these alarming dangers right now across the United States, and it’s time to pay attention and take serious action.